dmastrop/Terraform-Cloud9-AWS_Prometheus_Grafana_Jenkins_ansible/README_master_terraform_ansible_jenkins.md

 The next branch dev_terraform_FULL_ansible terminates and is frozen with ansible EC2 prometheous and granfana deployments
 NOTE: the ansible prometheus is manually deployed in this dev_terraform_FULL_ansible branch using: ansible-playbook -i aws_hosts --private-key /home/ubuntu/.ssh/mtckey playbooks/main-playbook.yml as this is development code.
+Added automatic deployment of prometheous to compute.tf via main-playbook.yml invocation.

-Will add the call from compute.tf to main-playbook.yml in master branch.
+Will also add the call from compute.tf to main-playbook.yml in master branch.

 The branching is